fmenabe/python-clg/doc/source/configuration.rst

 add_help_cmd
 ------------
-Add a `help` subcommand at the root of the parser that print the arborsence of commands with their description.
+Add a `help` command at the root of the parser that print the tree of commands with their descriptions.

-The command has a ``--page`` option allowing to page the output of the command (using `less -c` command).
+The command has a ``--page`` option allowing to page the output (using `less -c`).